datacarpentry/python-ecology-lesson/_extras/guide.md

 	*Suggestion*: Introduce already that all these slice operations are actually based on a *Boolean indexing* operation (next section in the lesson).
 The filter provides for each record if it satisfies (True) or not (False).
 The slicing itself interprets the True/False of each record.

-* The `~` symbol in Python can be used to return the OPPOSITE of the selection that you specify in Python.
+* The `~` symbol in Python can be used to return the OPPOplot of the selection that you specify in Python.
 It is equivalent to is not in.
 Write a query that selects all rows that are NOT equal to 'M' or 'F' in the surveys data.

 ~~~
 surveys_df[~surveys_df["sex"].isin(['M', 'F'])]